- Visiting Chesapeake?

 - City Budget

-Town Meetings are typically held on the first Tuesday during the months of February, June, September and December.
+Town Meetings are usually scheduled on the first Tuesday during the months of February, June and December.

-Any Chesapeake resident interested in making the City a better place to live and work should attend a Town Meeting.
+Any Chesapeake resident interested in the affairs of the City should attend a Town Meeting.